Brendon-maphosa-98/cafe_cli_app/Week1/notes/mini-project-week-1.md

 # Mini Project Week 1

 In this week we'll be building out the foundation of your app, in particular, the UI aspect.
-This will make use of your ability to print to the screen, clear the screen, accept user input, and create a basic `list` data structure.
+This will make use of our ability to print to the screen, clear the screen, accept user input, and create a basic `list` data structure.

-Try to make good use of functions for repetitive tasks.

 ## Goals